 - Learn how people speak: reductions/blending, relaxed speech: real English the way native speakers naturally speak

 - Learn real English expressions: colloquialisms, idioms, and slang are all difficult to understand.
 Learning common expressions will help increase your understanding.
 Don’t chicken out!

 - Learn why people say what they say: understanding how culture influences language will help you understand English in a new way!

 Just by being here and reading this, you have already started!
+Great job!

-2. Real English:
+2. Understanding Real English: Idioms and Slang

-In addition to listening skills, I’ll teach you informal but very common and natural phrases and expressions.
-For example, “Cat got your tongue?”
+In addition to listening skills, learning informal but very common and natural phrases and expressions will help you understand English.
+For example, Cat got your tongue?

-You can say “Cat got your tongue?” when someone is not saying anything, especially when asked a question.
+You can say Cat got your tongue? when someone is not saying anything, especially when asked a question.
 If someone says this, they are wondering why someone is not speaking.
 It is often used when we catch someone doing something wrong, and they don’t say anything.

-3. Why people say what they say:
+3. Understanding why people say what they say

 One of the most important and most overlooked aspects of learning a language is understanding the connection between language and culture.
 Why does English use articles (a, an, the)?
 How is this related to culture?
 Why is the format of American names (given name first and family name second) different than the format of Korean names (family name first, given name second)?
 The answer to these and other questions lies in culture.
 Learning the reasons behind these language differences will help you make sense of not only language, but also culture.